Explanation of the ACA Canyon Rating System, including technical terrain, rope work and water classifications.

 Common whistle and hand signals for canyoneering.
 Trim and laminate the sheet to take it with you on all of your canyoneering adventures.
 Be sure to make extra copies for your canyoneering partners, too.

 Created as a joint effort by many members of the canyoneering community, this informative 24-page booklet addresses canyoneering safety, trip planning, style and ethics.
 More than 40,000 copies in circulation.

 La versión en Español de nuestra popular Folleto Cañones.

 An introduction to mechanical advantage systems used in technical rescue.

-  A substantial portion of the material available on these pages was created by Rich Carlson.
+A substantial portion of the material available on these pages was created by the ACA.
 Some rights reserved.
-Rich's work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+The ACA's work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
 For more information, visit:

-  Rich offers this material to you in the spirit of a gift.
-He chose a Creative Commons copyright, which allows you to freely share this material for any non-commercial purpose.
+The ACA offers this material to you in the spirit of a gift.
+The ACA chose a Creative Commons copyright, which allows you to freely share this material for any non-commercial purpose.
 That means you can make photocopies, put it on your own blog, and so forth, as long as you don’t sell it or use it to carry advertising.
-You must also provide attribution so that people who want to find more of Rich's work can do so.
+You must also provide attribution so that people who want to find more of the ACA's work can do so.

-  Visit the ACA Canyon Gallery to browse more than 6,000 canyoneering photos from the past 15 years of courses, rendezvous, meetups and photo contests.
+Visit the ACA Canyon Gallery to browse canyoneering photos from courses, rendezvous, meetups and photo contests.